I get this question a lot and it is an important one to consider, do the pearl farms kill the oyster?

 Pearl farms are linked to areas with pristine ocean conditions.
 Many pearl farmers teach the local community about clean water practices.
 It is good for the oysters and good for local communities.

 Even traveling to New York recently, there was a huge push to reintroduce and repopulate oysters in the bay.
-Oysters are so statue of liberty - oysters in New York Baygood for our water environment.
+Oysters are so good for our water environment.

 And in Mexico?
 The oysters have completely turned around the ocean environment in the Sea of Cortez.
 Read more here!